moode-player/protodac/docs/protodac_tda1387_x8.md

 + Menu, configure Audio
 + Scroll down to the "MPD Options" section
 + Scroll down to "DSP options"
-+ Click "Polarity inversion" ON
++ Turn "Polarity inversion" on
-+ Click SET

 ### CamillaDSP Polarity Inversion

 This assumes at least CamillaDSP version 2.0.1 and the sample configs have been updated to version 2.
 The "V2-ProtoDAC" configuration used here has the following description: `ProtoDAC TDA1387 X8 Non-oversampling DAC.
 Invert +/- signal polarity on both channels and apply Flat dither to 16 bit samples.`

 + Menu, Configure, CamillaDSP
-+ Set "Default device" to ON
++ Turn "Default device" on
 + Set "Signal processing" to V2-ProtoDAC
 + Click SAVE